Campus Mythenquai: certified as a "2000-Watt site in transformation"

 Can people halve their energy consumption and still live and work comfortably?
 Yes, they can, with intelligent investments in cutting-edge technology.
-This is why we support the concept of the 2000-Watt Society and had our Campus Mythenquai certified according to a new Swiss standard.
+This is why we support the concept of the 2000-Watt Society and had our Campus Mythenquai certified according to a new Swiss standard for sites "in transformation".

 The 2000-Watt Society is considered an effective approach to tackling climate change and mitigating the risk of future conflicts over scarce resources.
 Twenty years ago, this vision was developed at the Swiss Federal Institute of Technology (ETH) in Zurich.
 It is a model for an energy policy that demonstrates how to consume only as much energy as worldwide reserves permit in the long run but without lowering the quality of life.
 The core idea is for every person in every society to limit their energy consumption to a maximum of 2000 watts per day – about what the average Swiss consumed in the 1960s.
 Today, the figure in Switzerland is three times as high, while people in some Asian and African countries consume a fraction of it.